MicahXX/Shenanigan-bot/README.md

 - Loads extensions and scheduled tasks.
 - Sends out an automated "shenanigan" message once every 24 hours (implemented in `tasks.py`).
 - Responds to slash command(s) to generate an on-demand message via the AI helper.

-Example (if a slash command `/shenanigan` exists):
-- Type `/shenanigan` in the server where the bot is present to receive an immediate generated message.

 ## Development notes